Posted in Faith, Family

 That is one time that Satan really had a hold on me.
 I began doing drugs with the people who would come into the bar.
 A lot of the patrons were not shy about their extracurricular activities, and I finally felt “FREE” so I had no one to answer to, but myself (or did I?).

-I met a man who I got along with really well.
-We talked a lot, but I even lied to him, because I began drinking so much, that my life revolved around the bar scene and I couldn’t keep my days straight, my details, my lies, etc. I was a wreck!!
+I met a man with whom I got along really well.
+We talked a lot, but I even lied to him, because I began drinking so much that my life revolved around the bar scene, and I couldn’t keep my days straight, my details, my lies, etc. I was a wreck!!

 I almost lost him.
-My heart hurts as I remember the shock and heartache at him leaving.
+My heart hurts as I remember the shock and heartache at his leaving.

 We made a verbal commitment to each other to get rid of all the things in our lives that made us less of who we were meant to be.